A mentoring program for first-generation prospective college students

 HOW DOES THE PROGRAM WORK?

-The program is designed for rising juniors who would be interested in working one-on-one with a mentor during their last two years of high school beginning Fall 2020.
+The program is designed for rising juniors who would be interested in working one-on-one with a mentor during their last two years of high school.
 The initial commitment is one year and there will be a process to re-up for senior year that will take into account participation level and GPA maintenance.
 Both mentees and mentors are required to attend an Orientation program.
 Mentors and mentees must meet at least once a month as well as maintain regular contact via email and text (minimum of weekly).
 Mentors must participate in occasional virtual meetings with other mentors and PARTNER UP.
 Mentees will be expected to attend relevant seminars or workshops available at the Port Washington Public Library.
 Mentors must utilize only credible and vetted resources from PARTNER UP and the high-school guidance department.
-The program will launch in Fall 2020.

 Listed in alphabetical order are members of the PARTNER UP planning committee, all of whom are volunteers.